EfstathiadesT2025/Snow_Crab_A-Crab-Story/README.md

 # A Crab Story

-Information and insights on the abundance of snow crab in the Alaskan Eastern Bering Sea, the geographical distribution and changes over the years (1975 - 2028) may be useful to monitor for goverment and environmental organizations.
+The abundance of snow crab in the Alaskan Eastern Bering Sea, its geographical distribution and changes over the years (1975 - 2028) may be useful to monitor for goverment and environmental organizations.

 # Objective